wlzhao22/lip-vireo/README.md

 #### Step 3.
 Run "make release" under the folder

 # Manual
-##### A PDF manual about the overview about the detectors and descriptors, as well as the call of lip-vireo from commandline could be found under "manual" folder.
+##### A PDF manual of the overview about the detectors and descriptors, as well as the call of lip-vireo from commandline could be found under "manual" folder.

 # Copyright Issues
 ##### 1. DoG+SIFT has been patented by David G. Lowe in US (Patent No. US 6,711,293B1 [20]).
 The patent holder is University of British Columbia, Canada